 Step 1: Compose

 First things first.
 You can’t make any decisions about exposure or focus without knowing what’s in the frame.
 Yet I constantly see people putting the cart before the horse.
 They start thinking about what f-stop they should use before they’ve even figured out their composition.
 Composition is probably the most important step in this routine, so give it the attention it deserves.
 Worry about camera settings later.

 Step 2: Attach and Adjust Filters

 Would a polarizer help?
 Do you need a graduated neutral-density filter?
 (I don’t use them, but many people do.)
 Now is the time to put them on and adjust them.

 Step 3: Focus

 This subject – focusing – deserves it’s own article, and I’ll delve into this in detail in a future post.
+(You can find that post here.)
 But for now I’ll give you a few basic guidelines.

 Let’s assume that you want to get everything in focus (which probably applies to 99% of landscape photographs).

 If everything in the photograph is far away, focusing can be easy.
 All the objects in the picture are essentially at infinity as far as the lens is concerned, so the focus distance for everything is the same.
 You can focus on any part of the frame, either manually or with autofocus, and be sure that you’re focusing at the right distance.